Is asbestos in my ceiling?

 - Textured coatings (also known as Artex and popcorn ceiling): These were decorative finishes applied to ceilings and walls, and were often used to cover up uneven surfaces or cracks.
 Textured coatings were commonly used in homes and businesses built between the 1950s and the early 1980s.

-- Asbestos insulation board (AIB): This is a type of board made from asbestos fibers and cement.
+- Asbestos insulation board (AIB): This is a type of board made from asbestos fibres and cement.
 AIB was often used as ceiling insulation in homes and businesses built between the 1930s and the early 1990s.

 - Asbestos cement (AC) ceilings are a type of ceiling made from a mixture of cement and asbestos fibers.
 AC ceilings were commonly used in homes and buildings built between the 1950s and the early 1980s.